drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 ## Objectives

 In this lab, you learn how to:
-* Deploy Cloud Functions that read and write to Spanner databases
+* Deploy Cloud Functions that read and write to Spanner databases.
-* Set up and use the Spanner Emulator for development
+* Set up and use the Spanner emulator for development.
-* Build a REST API that allows you to read and write Spanner data
+* Build a REST API that allows you to read and write Spanner data.
-* Deploy a REST API to Google Cloud Run
+* Deploy a REST API to Google Cloud Run.

 ## Setup and Requirements